airbytehq/airbyte/docs/connector-development/tutorials/cdk-tutorial-python-http/4-connection-checking.md

 ...
 ```

-Following the docstring instructions, we'll change the implementation to verify that the input currency is a real currency:
+Following the docstring instructions, we'll change the implementation to verify that the input currency is a real currency (Note: in a real implementation you should write code to connect to the API to validate connectivity and not just validate inputs):

 ```python
     def check_connection(self, logger, config) -> Tuple[bool, any]: